2.5 - Identification of transition risks and opportunities

 For this, six steps can be followed:

 Step 4: Prioritisation and summary of these different risks.
-Qualification and quantification of the effects these risks may have on the organisation and its value chain.
-The organisation may rely annex on a list of potential physical and transition risks, on a risk analysis matrix and on an economic vulnerability simulator.
+Qualification and quantification of the effects that these risks may have on the organisation and its value chain.
+The organisation can rely annex on a list of potential physical and transition risks, on a risk analysis matrix and on an economic vulnerability simulator.

 Step 5: Assessment of the organisation's present and future opportunities related to climate issues.

-All information on the operational boundary is documented and Do you have a comprehension question?Consult the FAQ .
-The method is living and therefore likely to evolve (clarifications, additions): find the.
+Do you have a comprehension question?
+Consult the FAQ.
+The method is living and therefore likely to evolve (clarifications, additions): find the track of changes here.

 Last updated